-For Schedule of 2012-2013 Sessions go to Newsletter for Faith Formation.
+For the Schedule of 2014-2015 Sessions go to Newsletter for Faith Formation.

-Moral parables and maxims give children guidelines for behavior as they see that God's love is constant and God's forgiveness is ever present.
+Moral parables, e.g. The Good Samaritan and The Forgivin Father, and Maxims, e.g. "Forgive seven times seventy . . . ," give children guidelines for behavior as they see that God's love is constant and God's forgiveness is ever present.

-The sacraments are explored and the prayers of the Eucharist are carefully read and meditated on.
+The Sacraments and their Rites are explored, and all the prayers of the Eucharist are carefully read and meditated on.

 Further study of moral parables and maxims is done.